-The Canadian Fishing Company operates two processing plants in Prince Rupert, one at Seal Cove and the other on George Hills Way near the center of Prince Rupert, British Columbia.
+The Canadian Fishing Company operates fish processing plants on Prince Rupert Harbour at Seal Cove and at George Hills Way, about 89 miles (143 km) southeast of Ketchikan and 72 miles (116 km) west-southwest of Terrace, British Columbia.

 About the background graphic

 This ‘warming stripe’ graphic is a visual representation of the change in global temperature from 1850 (top) to 2019 (bottom).
 Each stripe represents the average global temperature for one year.
 The average temperature from 1971-2000 is set as the boundary between blue and red.
 The colour scale goes from -0.7°C to +0.7°C. The data are from the UK Met Office HadCRUT4.6 dataset.

 Click here for more information about the #warmingstripes.